As a leaseholder, you are usually allowed to sublet your property as long as you are not a leaseholder at Singletree.

 Before you sublet

-Before subletting, you should:
+Before you sublet your property, you should:

 Your responsibilities as a leaseholder